2024 AIHL season: League business

 The 2024 regular season fixture list was released publicly by the AIHL on 21 October, confirming all 10 teams from 2023 would be returning to compete in 2024.
 2024 AIHL Finals information was released by the league in February 2024, confirming dates and location.
 The Goodall Cup, H Newman Reid Trophy, Rurak and Hellyer conference trophies would continue to the be prizes AIHL teams would compete for in 2024.
 The league held its official season launch event at Bondi Icebergs Club on 20 March 2024.
 Mick McCormack was appointed as the first patron of the AIHL at the event.

 The AIHL accepted an invitation by the International Ice Hockey Federation (IIHF) to open up an additional import slot for the 2024 season to Ukrainian players seeking respite from the Russian invasion of Ukraine.
 Each AIHL would be allowed to sign one Ukrainian player from Ukraine at no cost to their player points-cap.

 The AIHL confirmed AIHL.TV would return in 2024 on 4 March.
 The paid service would provide live and on-demand online streaming of all AIHL regular season and finals games, 155 games in total.
 With the sudden collapse of 2023 service provided Clutch in late 2023, the service provider for AIHL.TV in 2024 moved to Swedish company StayLive AB.
 Thought fox Media Group, ATC Productions, Spacequake Sports and Front Row Screens (FRS Sport) continue as the four local production companies associated with the service.
 2023 season streams would also be made available on the service.
 On 8 June 2024, the AIHL.TV service was expanded to include the release of an app on Apple iOS and Android Play.

 In July 2024, the AIHL announced a new Finals major sponsorship deal with Hungry Jack's.
 This was the league's first major Finals sponsorship since Air Canada’s deal that ended at the conclusion of 2018.
 The Hungry Jack's deal will include branding at the Melbourne Icehouse, special activities and promotions during the Finals weekend.

 Exhibition games

 In 2024, the Newcastle Northstars and Central Coast Rhinos were the only two teams to schedule exhibitions games.
 The pair faced off over two games in Newcastle and Erina, Central Coast in March 2024.
 Apart from these two exhibition games, the Sydney Ice Dogs, Brisbane Lightning and Adelaide Adrenaline arranged intraclub pre-season exhibition games.
-This included an early March men's and women's showcase in Brisbane and a alumni vs current team match-up in Adelaide in early April.
+This included an early March men's and women's showcase in Brisbane and an alumni vs current team match-up in Adelaide in early April.